moonburntcat/DMYOLO/README.md

 Duanrui Wang, Fan Ge, Hongjian Lv, Xingyue Zhu, Dianting Zeng, Meng Wu, Jiyang Yu, Weijian Cui, Chi Wu, Yi Shi
 E-mail addresses: qi.wu@gmlab.ac.cn(C. Wu), shy_xflx@163.com(Y. Shi)
-It has now been submitted to《Aquaculture International》
+It has now been submitted to《Journal of the Science of Food and Agriculture》

 The dataset can be downloaded from the link: https://www.kaggle.com/datasets/moonburntcat/belangeri-croaker-dataset/data
 It contains folders 1-5 and labels.